Deadpool: Weapon X: Days of Future Now

 In the alternate Earth ending of the Weapon X comic, Deadpool is recruited by Wolverine to be part of a new team of X-Men after the old team is killed.
 He joins, claiming Wolverine only wants him as the "token human".
-This version of Deadpool is killed by Agent Zero's Anti-Healing Factor corrosive acid.
-This version of Deadpool speaks in white text boxes.
+This version of Deadpool is killed by Agent Zero's acid.

 What If...?

-In a What If...? one-shot titled "Demon in the Armor", which happens to take place in Earth-90211, Wade Wilson, like Deadpool, is hired by Galactus to kill the Beyonder for merging MODOK to Galactus's rear end in exchange for the Community Cube.
-He was given a weapon called the Recton Expungifier, the only weapon that could kill the Beyonder.
-When Deadpool tracked down his target to a nightclub, he was enticed into the Beyonder's partying lifestyle, getting Jheri curls in the process.
-While hanging out with the Beyonder in a flying limousine, Spider-Man broke into the car and demanded the symbiote costume be removed from himself.
-Beyonder's driver shoots Spider-Man out of the limousine, the symbiote leaves Spider-Man and merges with Deadpool, creating Venompool.
-However, after years of partying, Beyonder grew tired and threw Venompool to the world, snapping him out of Beyonder's magic.
-Venompool attempted to resume his contract and kill the Beyonder, but he accidentally pawned the Recton Expungifier.
+In a What If...? one-shot titled "Demon in the Armor", takes place in Earth-90211, Wade Wilson is hired by Galactus to kill the Beyonder for merging MODOK to Galactus's rear end in exchange for the Community Cube.
+He is given a weapon called the Recton Expungifier, the only weapon that can kill the Beyonder.
+When Deadpool tracks down his target to a nightclub, he is enticed into the Beyonder's partying lifestyle, getting Jheri curls in the process.
+While Deadpool is hanging out with the Beyonder in a flying limousine, Spider-Man breaks into the car and demands the symbiote costume be removed from himself.
+Beyonder's driver shoots Spider-Man out of the limousine; the symbiote leaves Spider-Man and merges with Deadpool, creating Venompool.
+However, after years of partying, Beyonder grew tired and throws Venompool out, snapping him out of Beyonder's magic.
+Venompool attempts to resume his contract and kill the Beyonder, but accidentally pawns the Recton Expungifier.
 He decides to get himself clean by kidnapping and selling a drunken Tony Stark to A.I.M.
-Unfortunately, he cannot join any major superhero teams, like the Avengers, Defenders and Fantastic Four because of his newly acquired Jheri curls.
+Unfortunately, he cannot join any major superhero teams, like the Avengers, Defenders and Fantastic Four because of his curls.

 X-Men '92

-In the Secret Wars Battleworld based on the 90s X-Men animated series, Deadpool is a member of X-Force with Cable, Bishop, Archangel, Psylocke, and Domino.
+In the Secret Wars setting of Battleworld, based on X-Men: The Animated Series, Deadpool is a member of X-Force.